-How to Trade Bitcoin Cash In 2021
+How to Trade Bitcoin Cash in 2022 - Complete Guide

 Bitcoin Cash (BCH) is a fork of Bitcoin that launched in August 2017 in response to Bitcoin’s slow transaction times.
 It quickly became popular among crypto traders who buy and sell digital tokens for a profit.
 Trading involves using price predictions determined through market analysis.